laxcat/CharStream/README.md

 **CHAR_STREAM_OPERATOR**

 Macro function for conveniently adding a `char const *` operator to a custom class. `SIZE` is the number of characters needed for each instance's constructed output. `COUNT` is number instances of this custom-type that can be included as parameters of any one given call.
 (Each custom type using this macro will allocate a `SIZE * COUNT` byte char buffer for all instances to share.) `FORMAT` and the variadic parameters are used to construct the string.
+Not defined by default.
+Define `CHAR_STREAM_ENABLE_OPERATOR_MACRO` to enable.

 ```cpp
 CHAR_STREAM_OPERATOR(SIZE, COUNT, FORMAT, ...)